 Although we have lots of books on our shelf, there are always the favourites that we read quite regularly.

-I like reading other parents’ blog posts on their favourite kid’s books as it gives me some inspiration of what to buy next, so I thought I’d list our favourite children’s books…
+I like reading other parents’ blog posts on their favourite kid’s books as it gives me some inspiration for what to buy next, so I thought I’d list our favourite children’s books.
+If you are looking for recommendations for books to read with your children, here’s our list…

 Like most little girls Little H loves anything to do with mermaids so this book is a favourite.
 The Very Messy Mermaid tells the story of a mermaid called Twinkletail who’s parents basically have OCD and want her to have a clean & tidy birthday party.
 It has nice, colourful illustrations and a fun story.